CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Background and Related Work

-In the programming context, mental models encompass programmers' understanding and interpretation of the code, underlying programming tasks, and the overall structure of the programs they are working on~\cite{balijepally2012effect, dawson2013cognitive, ye1996expert}.
-There are several theories that describe the formation of these mental models~\cite{von1995industrial, detienne2001software}.
-While some theories suggest a bottom-up approach, starting with understanding code syntax to derive semantic meanings, others advocate for a top-down strategy that begins with an initial hypothesis of code functionality and then verifies it through syntax analysis~\cite{von1995program}.
-Programmers must develop mental models of code at different levels of abstraction~\cite{ye1996expert, balz2010continuous}, encompassing specific code statements as well as larger program structures.
-To support effective interaction and collaboration between programmers and LLMs in tackling programming tasks, it is crucial to provide scaffolding for these mental models~\cite{fiannaca2023programming, liu2023wants, sarkar2022like}.
+In the programming context, intentions encompass programmers' mental models of understanding and interpretation of the code, underlying programming tasks, and the overall structure of the programs they are working on~\cite{balijepally2012effect, dawson2013cognitive, ye1996expert}.
+Several theories describe the formation of these intentions~\cite{von1995industrial, detienne2001software}.
+While some theories suggest a bottom-up approach, starting with understanding code syntax to derive semantic meanings, others advocate for a top-down strategy that begins with an initial hypothesis of code functionality and then evaluates it through syntax analysis~\cite{von1995program}.
+Programmers must develop intentions at different levels of abstraction~\cite{ye1996expert, balz2010continuous}, encompassing specific code statements as well as larger program structures.
+To support effective interaction and collaboration between programmers and LLMs in tackling programming tasks, it is crucial to provide scaffolding for these intentions~\cite{fiannaca2023programming, liu2023wants, sarkar2022like}.
+In our work, our primary focus is on supporting programmers in the formation of intentions to tackle programming tasks and externalizing these intentions into prompts that generate code in alignment with their goals.

-Despite programmers dedicating a significant portion of their time to comprehending code, with this task occupying more than half of their coding time, the integration of tools designed to facilitate this process remains underutilized in their daily routines~\cite{xia2017measuring, heinonen2023synthesizing, maalej2014comprehension, kang2017omnicode, bradley2018context}.
-In our work, we prioritize assisting programmers in forming mental models to tackle programming tasks effectively and externalizing these models into prompts that generate code aligning with their intents.
-While LLM-driven code assistants can rapidly generate code, \sys{} empowers programmers to concentrate on planning their code and task structure~\cite{Henley2014-mr}.